A hearty and satisfying vegetarian chili full of smoky flavors and sweet butternut squash – perfect for vegetarians and meat eaters alike.

 Your spoon is waiting.

-- 14 oz kidney beans drained and rinsed
+- 14 ounces kidney beans (drained and rinsed)

-- 2 in chipotle peppers adobo minced & remove seeds to lower heat
+- 2 chipotle peppers in adobo sauce (minced & remove seeds to lower heat)

 - 2 tablespoons cumin